Calendulauda Explained

 Calendulauda burra western South Africa and possibly Namibia

-Calendulauda barlowi Namibia and South Africa
+Calendulauda erythrochlamys Dune lark (includes Barlow's lark) Namibia and northwest South Africa -

 Notes and References